Foster teacher knowledge and joy with evidence-based learning strategies.

 But it doesn’t have to be that way.

-In fact, I’ve seen some truly stellar professional learning experiences in my time as Chief Services Officer at Carnegie Learning.
+I’ve seen some truly stellar professional development in my time as Chief Services Officer at Carnegie Learning.
 The kind that’s actually productive, empowering teachers and reigniting their passion and purpose.

-Here’s what Linda Darling Hammond's research summary tells us are the six most important components of effective professional learning.
+Here’s what researcher Linda Darling Hammond tells us are the six most important components of effective professional development.
 It’s the criteria we use when designing all our professional learning services, including The National Institutes.

 I still shudder a little when I think about the reading/writing workshop I attended as a math teacher.
-It could have been great—I would’ve loved to learn how to teach more literacy skills in my math class—but the workshop was clearly aimed at English teachers and thus not very helpful to me.
+It could have been great; I would’ve loved to learn how to teach more literacy skills in my math class.
+But the workshop clearly targeted English teachers and therefore not helpful to me.

-Teachers have zero time to waste, so professional learning should focus on teaching methods, strategies, and content specific to their classroom context.
+Professional development should focus on teaching methods, strategies, and content specific to teachers' specific classroom context.
 This means subject-specific learning for middle and high school teachers and grade-level learning for elementary school teachers.

-PD for middle school math teachers should provide the opportunity to bust out uncooked spaghetti as they discuss best practices for teaching lines of best fit.
-Elementary teachers should be given time to explore Cuisenaire rods, pattern blocks, and strips to model fractions.
-And high school English teachers should practice analyzing poems and collaboratively draft discussion questions to drive student discourse.
+Middle school math teachers should have the opportunity to discuss best practices for teaching lines of best fit.
+Elementary teachers should have time to explore Cuisenaire rods, pattern blocks, and strips to model fractions.
+High school English teachers should practice analyzing poems and collaboratively draft discussion questions to drive student discourse.

 These are just a few examples of what relevant, subject-specific professional learning could look like, but you get the point.

-Whatever form it takes, when PD is connected to a teacher’s daily practice, it will have waaaay more impact.
+Whatever form it takes, PD connected to a teacher’s daily practice has a far greater impact.

-Teachers already know what countless studies confirm: active learning that honors student input is the most effective way to engage learners.
-According to Carnegie Mellon University, active learning “results in improved academic performance” because it “uses not only hands-on and minds-on approaches but also hearts-on ones.”
+Teachers know that active learning that honors student input is the most effective way to engage learners.
+Active learning is successful because it “uses not only hands-on and minds-on approaches but also hearts-on ones.”
 Again and again, we hear that if we want to engage students, we must first involve them—holistically.

 Teachers deserve the same high-quality learning experiences that students do.
-What’s more, how teachers learn is often more important than what they learn for the simple reason that we often teach the way we were taught.
+Additionally, how teachers learn is often more important than what they learn.
+Why?
+Because we teach the way we were taught.

 Effective professional learning should model pedagogical approaches and let teachers repeatedly practice implementing them—not just provide content.
-This is why in our Learn by Doing® model, math teachers work through problems together, using the materials they will use with their students, be it patty paper or popsicle sticks.
-ELA teachers close read, discuss texts with each other, and experiment with new writing prompts.
+This is why in our Learn by Doing® model, math teachers work through problems with the same materials their students use.
+ELA teachers closely read, discuss texts with each other, and experiment with new writing prompts.

-I have heard some administrators say that they would like to give their teachers more active, hands-on learning, but they don’t feel like there is enough time, so they just lecture.
+Some administrators would like to give their teachers more hands-on learning, but don’t feel like they have enough time.
+As a result, they provide the majority of professional development through lectures.
 I would counter that sit-and-get PD is so unproductive it’s not worth doing at all.
-If you don’t have the time to allow teachers to experience active learning in a workshop, it might be time to rethink your approach to professional learning.
+If you don’t have the time to allow for active learning, it might be time to rethink your approach to professional learning.

 Professional learning is not something you do to teachers; it’s something you do with them.

-Collaborative professional learning can take many forms: learning walks, lesson study, student work analysis, labsite learning, or workshops, to name just a few possibilities.
+Collaborative professional learning can take many forms.
+These include learning walks, lesson study, student work analysis, labsite learning, or workshops (among others).

-Whatever the format, productive teacher PD must create safe spaces for educators to not only learn together but to share their joys and challenges.
-Any professional learning you facilitate needs to build in plenty of time for educators to talk, listen, and learn from each other.
+Productive PD must create safe spaces for educators to learn together and share their joys and challenges.
+Professional learning must include plenty of time for educators to talk, listen, and learn from each other.

-Research shows that teachers usually only change their underlying beliefs about how to teach something after they’ve experienced success with that strategy in their own classroom with their own students.
+Teachers only change how they teach after they’ve experienced success with that strategy in their own classroom with their own students.

 This is where the magic of job-embedded coaching comes in.
-When we support teachers as they implement newly learned strategies, they are less likely to give up when it isn’t perfect on their first try.
-When teachers have space in their own classroom to reflect on a lesson, diagnose missteps, and celebrate moments where they truly did knock it out of the park, they are way more likely to invest the time it takes to master a new strategy.
+Supported teachers are less likely to give up when a new strategy isn't perfect on the first try.
+When teachers can reflect, diagnose missteps, and celebrate successes, they are more likely to master a new strategy.

-Some studies suggest that teachers need 50 hours of practice before feeling comfortable with a new technique, and the only way to get professional learning to stick is to get expert coaches into classrooms where the rubber meets the road.
+Some studies suggest that teachers need 50 hours of practice before feeling comfortable with a new technique.
+The only way to get professional learning to stick is to get expert coaches into classrooms where the rubber meets the road.

-On-site coaching and support help teachers feel confident implementing something new and refining and personalizing a lesson, approach, or technique until it becomes part of their practice.
+On-site coaching and support help teachers feel confident implementing something new.
+Teachers can refine and personalize a lesson, approach, or technique until it becomes part of their practice.
 And when teachers can expand their toolboxes, they aren’t the only ones who benefit—students do too.

 Almost any teacher will tell you that reflection is critical if they want to improve their teaching.